neu-cs2100/cs2100-pg-handout-testhw5/README.md

+> [!CAUTION]
+> This repository is for viewing only.
+Do not work on the assignment using this repository -- the actual course assignments will be provided to you via Pawtograder.

 # HW5: Biometric Fingerprint Processing

 ## Overview

+This assignment is based on [this Nifty Assignment](http://nifty.stanford.edu/2024/servin-alonso-garcia-fingerprint/).

 Welcome to the Biometric Fingerprint Processing assignment!
 In this project, you will learn how biometric fingerprint information is stored and used for authentication.
 You'll implement a fingerprint processing system that can read, store, display, and compare fingerprint data.